mead-ml/mead-baseline/docs/mead.md

 ```

-An example of this is provided in gazetter model (one that includes gazetter infomration in NER tagging): [the code](../python/addons/tagger_gazetteer.py) and the [JSON file](../python/mead/configs/wnut-gazetteer.json).
+An example of this is provided in gazetter model (one that includes gazetter information in NER tagging): [the code](../python/addons/tagger_gazetteer.py) and the [JSON file](../python/mead/config/wnut-gazetteer.json).
 Including gazetteers does improve the result on wnut17 dataset.